realtime-storage-engine/flink-spillable-statebackend/README.md

 mvn clean package -Dflink.version=<flink.version>
 ```

-JAR file is now installed in `target` with name `flink-statebackend-heap-spillable-<flink version>`.
-For example, for Flink 1.10.1, it will be `flink-statebackend-heap-spillable-1.10.1.jar`
+The JAR file will be generated in `target` directory with name of `flink-statebackend-heap-spillable-<flink version>`.
+For example, `flink-statebackend-heap-spillable-1.10.1.jar` for Flink 1.10.1.

-## Usage
+## How to deploy

-1. copy JAR file to the `lib` directory of Flink binary package
+First of all, copy the compiled JAR file into the `lib` directory of your Flink deployment

-2. set backend to `SpillableStateBackend`, and there are two approaches
+And then set your state backend to `SpillableStateBackend`.
+There are two ways to achieve this:

-    * set `state.backend` to `org.apache.flink.runtime.state.heap.SpillableStateBackendFactory` in flink-conf.yaml, or
+1. Set `state.backend` to `org.apache.flink.runtime.state.heap.SpillableStateBackendFactory` in flink-conf.yaml

-    * set via API like
+2. Set via java API

 ```java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
 env.setStateBackend(new SpillableStateBackend(checkpointPath));
 ```

-To set via API, first install the package on local and add the following dependency to you project:
+And you need to add the below dependency to your application before compilation:

 ```xml
 <dependency>